carlosAguinaga/Gasto-Semanal/README.md

 # Gasto-Semanal
-this application helps you calculate your weekly expenses
+This application helps you calculate your weekly expenses